paraspell/docs/docs/api/xcmRouter.md

      - `400`  (Bad request exception) - Returned when query parameter 'currencyFrom' is not a valid currency
      - `400`  (Bad request exception) - Returned when query parameter 'amount' is expected but not provided
      - `400`  (Bad request exception) - Returned when query parameter 'slippagePct' is expected but not provided
-     - `400`  (Bad request exception) - Returned when query parameter 'address' is expected but not provided
+     - `400`  (Bad request exception) - Returned when query parameter 'recipientAddress' is expected but not provided
-     - `400`  (Bad request exception) - Returned when query parameter 'address' is not a valid address
+     - `400`  (Bad request exception) - Returned when query parameter 'recipientAddress' is not a valid address
      - `400`  (Bad request exception) - Returned when query parameter 'injectorAddress' is expected but not provided
      - `400`  (Bad request exception) - Returned when query parameter 'injectorAddress' is not a valid address
      - `500`  (Internal server error) - Returned when an unknown error has occurred.
 In this case please open an issue.